travis-ci/docs-travis-ci-com/user/pull-requests.md

 the pull request should be merged with caution because the build failed, or that it can be merged safely because the build was successful.

-While Travis CI gets notifications for single commits as a pull request is opened, or for its lifetime as new commits are added, we test more than just these commits.
+Travis CI builds a pull request when it's first opened and when commits are added to the pull request throughout its lifetime.

-Pull request testing on Travis CI runs the build based on the merge between the changes in the pull request and the upstream branch.
+Rather than test the commits from the branches the pull request is sent from, we test the merge between the origin and the upstream branch.

 ### Restrictions when testing Pull Requests